Shape-Fragments/shape-fragments-spec/section/terminology.md

 # Terminology

 Throughout this document, we will use the following terms to refer to SHACL concepts.
-We write for readers who are already familiar with RDF concepts.
+We write for readers who are already familiar with RDF [[RDF]] concepts.

 SHACL assumes a [*data graph*](https://www.w3.org/TR/shacl/#dfn-data-graph)  and a [*shapes graph*](https://www.w3.org/TR/shacl/#dfn-shapes-graph).
 The data graph contains some information and the shapes graph is used to validate that information.